ImageMagick/Usage-Markdown/crop/index.md

 This ability to both crop and extend an image according to gravity makes the operator perfect for padding or cropping an image so that it fits into to a specific sized area, for example see [Pad/Fill a Thumbnail to Fit](../thumbnails/#pad).

 Note that "`-extent`" works by using the same 'overlay' technique that both the [Border](#border) and [Frame](#frame) operators uses.
-As such by default using it with a image containing transparency will replace the transparency with the current "`-background`" color.
+As such by default using it with an image containing transparency will replace the transparency with the current "`-background`" color.

 ~~~
 convert star.gif  -background LimeGreen   -extent 80x80  star_extent.gif